Skagger53/TurtleCrossing/README.md

 # TurtleCrossing
-Therese the Turtle road crossing to answer that age-old question...
+Therese the Turtle crossing the road to answer that age-old question...

 Has only one real dependency that requires installation: PIL (ImageTk, Image)